-1. Cover Letter 2.
-Table of Contents This page is the Table of Contents 3. r and Acceptance Form page to be sign and returned with Bid packet.
-4. General Requirements You should be familiar with all of the General Requirements.
-5. ial Requirements/Instructions ides information you must know in order to make an offer properly.
-6. ifications the detailed description of the product/service sought by the County.
-(7. Atta chments a.
-Bid Guaranty & Performance Bond Information & Requirements Applies only to certain bids/proposals.
-Read carefully and fill out completely. b.
+X 1.
+Cover Sheet - X 2.
+Table of Contents This page is the Table of Contents X 3.
+Offer and Acceptance Form This page to be sign and returned with Bid packet.
+X 4.
+General Requirements You should be familiar with all of the General Requirements.
+X 5.
+Special Requirements/Instructions Provides information you must know in order to make an offer properly.
+X 6.
+Specifications Contains the detailed description of the product/service sought by the County.
+X 7.
+Pricing/Delivery Information Used to solicit exact pricing of goods/services and delivery costs.
+8. Attachments a.
+Bid Guaranty &amp; Performance Bond Information &amp; Requirements Applies only to certain bids/proposals.
+Read carefully and fill out completely b.
 Bid Check Return Authorization Form Applies only to certain forms.
-Read carefully and fill out completely.
-C. Vehicle Delivery Instructions Included only when purchasing vehicles. d.
-Financial Statement When this information is required, you must use this form.
+Read carefully and fill out completely. c.
+Vehicle Delivery Instructions Included only when purchasing vehicles.
 X d.
 Minimum Insurance Requirements Included when applicable (does not supersede "Hold Harmless" section of General Requirements).
 X e.
 Workers' Compensation Insurance Coverage Rule 110.110 Applicable for a building or construction contract. f.
-Financial Statement When this information is required, you must use this form.
-X g.
-Reference Sheet X h.
+Financial Statement When this information is required, you must use this form. Χ g.
+Reference Sheet Χ h.
 Other - From 1295 and Form CIQ From time to time other attachments may be included.